Do you need to be paying sales tax? Find out today using our nexus calculator.

 More information here.

-2025 Dates TBADisaster preparedness sales tax holidays
+2026 Dates TBA Disaster preparedness sales tax holidays

 1. Portable generators $3000 or less